Commodity Futures Trading Commission Rule 1.55

 D. Significant Liabilities and Material Commitments

-Advantage has a liability in the form of its lease on its headquarters located at 141 West Jackson Boulevard, Suite 3900, Chicago, IL.
-The lease is a non-cancellable operating lease with rental commitments totaling $3,029,653 beyond October 1, 2023.
+Advantage has a liability in the form of its lease on its main office located at 141 West Jackson Boulevard, Suite 3900, Chicago, IL.
+The lease is a non-cancellable operating lease with rental commitments totaling $2,803,860 beyond July 31, 2024.

 E. Summary of Current Risk Practices, Controls and Procedures